Pelagicore/software-factory/docs/chapters/baseplatform/building-PELUX-sources.rst

 development and debugging tools.
 Images are also available as `-update` to generate update artifacts for the :ref:`SOTA System<getting-started-sota>`.
 The `-dev` and `-update` images can also be merged to build `-dev-update` which includes both features on the image.

-It should be noted that the regular image is *not* a production ready image.
-For a production project, it is recommended to create an image that can be based on the PELUX image to begin with, but one will probably want to create a custom image eventually, as the project evolves further and further away from vanilla PELUX.
+It should be noted that the regular image is *not* a production-ready image.
+For a production project, it is recommended to create an image that can be based on the PELUX image, to begin with, but one will probably want to create a custom image eventually, as the project evolves further and further away from vanilla PELUX.
 For example, a PELUX-based image has an empty root password and an ssh server installed by default.

 Image variants
 --------------
-Pelux can be build for `intel`, `arp-intel`, `rpi`, and `qemu`.
+PELUX can be built for `intel`, `arp-intel`, `rpi`, and `qemu`.
 Our variants are dependent on the target we are building for.
 If the variant contains only the target, a minimal image will be available to be built with no graphics layer.
 If the variant contains the target name, and the suffix ``-qtauto``, the minimal image will be available to be build as well as the image containing Qt Automotive.